jetrails/magento2-varnish/README.md

 ## About

 This module helps manage varnish Cache™ for your Magento 2 store.
 It supports a multiple varnish server configuration.
-Purge requests can be sent to all these servers in order to purge a specific URL, a whole store view, or simply to purge all the cache that is contained in said varnish server.
-Additionally, the purge process can be executed automatically on product or CMS page save.
+Purge requests can be sent to all these servers in order to purge a specific URL, a specific Magento tag, custom ban rule, or simply to purge all the cache that is contained in said varnish server.
 Cache exclusion rules can be set to not cache paths or Magento routes.
 Finally, there exists a _debug_ mode that will display if Varnish FPC was used in loading the page and which exclusion rules should be blamed if the page is excluded.

 ## Documentation